Latvian partisans: Decline of the resistance movements

-To destroy the partisan base of support major deportation took place in March 1949.
-Most part of supporters were deported and others were forced to join kolkhozs.
+To destroy the partisan base of support, a major Soviet deportation of civilians took place in March 1949.
+Most part of supporters were deported and others were forced to join kolkhozes.
 By the early 1950s, the Soviet forces had eradicated most of the Latvian national resistance.
 Intelligence gathered by the Soviet spies in the West and KGB infiltrators within the resistance movement, in combination with large-scale Soviet operations in 1952 managed to end the campaigns against them.
+The Soviets gradually consolidated their rule in the cities, help from rural civilians was not as forthcoming, and special military and security units continued to be sent to control the partisans.

 Many of the remaining national partisans laid down their weapons when offered an amnesty by the Soviet authorities after Stalin's death in 1953, although isolated engagements continued into the 1960s.
+By some accounts, the last groups emerged from the forest and surrendered to the authorities in 1956–1957.
+Possibly, the last of the national partisan groups was one of three men that had been operating since 1944 under the leadership of Polish-Latvian fighter Staņislavs Zavadskis (nom de guerre “Pans”) in Cesvaine district, received a special invitation from Latvian SSR KGB chairman Jānis Vēvers.
+In exchange for laying down arms, the members were granted amnesty and permission for Zavadskis to join his mother in the Polish People's Republic.
+Zavadskis later lived in Łódź without persecution, and his comrades Pēteris Tirzītis and Ivars Grabāns worked at a kolkhoz near Cesvaine.
+After the Prague Spring in 1968, however, Tirzītis and Grabāns were sent to prison for several years.

-The last individual guerrillas are known to have remained in hiding and evaded capture into the 1980s, by which time Latvia was pressing for independence through peaceful means.
-(See The Baltic Way, Singing Revolution) Latvia regained their independence in 1991.
+One of the last known individual guerrillas to “legalise” himself in December 1959, was Arnolds Spārns, who had fought in the area of Priekule.
+Some individual guerrillas are reported to have remained in hiding and evaded capture into the 1980s, by which time Latvia was pressing for independence through peaceful means (Baltic Way, Singing Revolution).
+Latvia restored its independence in 1990-1991.